Page Content

 Special clinical education days

-We spend a separate procedural day in the cadaver lab to master critical hand procedures.
+We spend a separate procedural day in the cadaver lab to master hand procedures.
 Leading this didactic session are world-renowned hand surgeons at Mayo Clinic who will guide you through best practices so you can take these techniques forward in your own practice.

 Emergency medicine residents take the Levitan Airway course